-Is it bad to sleep in your contacts?
+Is it bad to sleep with contacts in?

 We have all been there before.
-After a long day of work or a late night out, you forget to take out your contact lenses before going to bed.
+After a long day of work or a late night out, you forget to take out your contact lenses before bed.

-The thought of washing your hands, applying solution to your lenses and cleaning out your case before removing your contacts is too daunting of a task.
-When you lock eyes on your pillow, removing contacts can quickly become an afterthought.
+The thought of washing your hands, applying a solution to your lenses, and cleaning out your case before removing your contacts is too daunting of a task.
+When you lock eyes on your pillow, the last thing you want to do is remove your contacts.

-If you happen to fall asleep in your contacts could make you regret it the second you wake up in the morning you will likely have instant regret.
-Your eyes will be dry and you will feel as if you have wasted valuable shuteye.
+What are the consequences of sleeping with contacts?
+Sleeping in your contacts could make you regret it the second you wake up.
+Your eyes will be dry, and you will feel as if you have wasted valuable shuteye.

 According to the CDC, more than 30 million people in the U.S. wear contact lenses.
-The question that all contact lenses wearers ask themselves at one point or another is, “Is it that bad to sleep in your contacts.
+Many contact lens wearers wonder at some point if it's that bad to sleep in your contacts.
 Let's ask the expert.

 Rebecca Taylor, M.D., an ophthalmologist in private practice in Nashville, Tenn., and a spokesperson for the American Academy of Ophthalmology made some interesting references on the downside of sleeping in your contacts in an article for the Huffington Post.

-Now, some contact lenses are approved by the Food and Drug Administration for overnight and extended wear provide above-average oxygen flow to your eyes.
+Contact lenses approved by the Food and Drug Administration for overnight and extended wear provide above-average oxygen flow to your eyes.
 A quick nap won’t suffocate your eyes.
-If your lifestyle warrants the need to sleep in your contact lenses, talk to your doctor about getting a prescription for one of these types of lenses.
+If your lifestyle warrants the need to sleep in your contact lenses, talk to your doctor about getting a prescription for extended wear lenses.

 If you are thinking of switching to contacts, or you already have, start being consistent with your daily routine.
 We understand that it can be a pain to take out your contact lenses, especially when you are exhausted at the end of a long day.
-But if you make it part of your daily routine to remove your contact lenses, your eyes will thank you for it and you'll feel great in the morning.
+But if you make it part of your routine to remove your contact lenses, your eyes will thank you for it in the morning.